MrR0807/Notes/understanding-parquet-file.md

 **In summary**:
 * Column-oriented database systems can be traced to the 1970s.
-* Column-oriented database systems lacked optimizations which were advanced
+* Column-oriented database systems lacked optimizations which were advanced over the years.
+* Column-oriented database systems were not good fit in the early days due to hardware limitations.
+* Column-oriented database systems were not seriously considered, because the amount of data was perfectly manageable by row-oriented databases.

 #### Optimizations